-Every once in a while, one hears something that seems just too good — or easy — to be true.
+Occasionally, one hears something that seems just too good — or easy — to be true.
 Here’s an example.
-An article in USA Today entitled “Green beans: The new tooth whitener?” once included the following line: “there’s an easier, cheaper and natural alternative (to tooth whitening): the right diet.”
+An article in USA Today entitled “Green beans: The new tooth whitener?” once included the following line: “There’s an easier, cheaper and natural alternative (to tooth whitening): the right diet.”
 Is it true?
-Can you eat your way to whiter teeth, with green beans or otherwise?
+Can you eat your way to whiter teeth with green beans or otherwise?

 Practically speaking, you can’t eat your way to whiter teeth

-There is no diet that you can practically follow that will make your teeth whiter than they are now.
+You can practically follow no diet that will make your teeth whiter than they are now.
 Should you eat more fruits and vegetables?
 Yes, a diet that features lots of apples, cauliflower, celery, oranges, strawberries, and oranges will boost your nutrition, but it won’t change your discoloured teeth for the better.

-The diet-related problem that contributes to our stained and discoloured teeth is not what foods we are missing, it’s what foods we are eating.
-Too many of the foods and beverages we eat and drink are too potently coloured to keep our teeth white.
-If your goal is to get whiter teeth than the yellowish and greyish teeth you have today, cauliflower won’t get you there.
+The diet-related problem contributing to our stained and discoloured teeth differs from what foods we are missing.
+It’s what foods we are eating.
+Too many foods and beverages we eat and drink are too potently coloured to keep our teeth white.
+If your goal is to get whiter teeth than the yellowish and greyish teeth you have Today, cauliflower won’t get you there.
 No diet will.
 At this point, it’s too late.
 For diet changes anyway.

 Here’s where diet matters.
 To keep your teeth from becoming stained in easily avoidable ways, there is a short list of foods and drinks that you should eliminate from your diet or, more realistically, moderate within your diet or, even more reasonably still, only eat or drink if you’re ready to brush your teeth well immediately after consumption:

 - Coffee, tea, and sports drinks